rxweb/rxweb/docs/reactive-form-validators/validation-decorators/compose.md

 <data-scope scope="['decorator','validator']">
 # Dynamic Compose Example

 This Dynamic Compose example which execute based on json passed. conditional expression with function would be not apply in dynamic compose example.
-4
+This will fulfil the requirement of point 6.

 <div component="app-tabs" key="dynamic"></div>

 [!TabGroup]